Tournament Informed Adversarial Quality Diversity: Method

 \subsubsection{Behavior}

-The original GAME selects tasks based on a behavioral quality and diversity criterion (Alg.~\ref{alg:behavior_TS}). (a.1) It aggregates all elites using behavior collected from MTMB-ME's evaluations, (a.2) then recomputes an archive as if they were from the same behavior space using $N_{task}$ cells, and (a.3) then selects the elite of each cell, ignoring that they were evaluated on different tasks.
+The original GAME selects tasks based on a behavioral quality and diversity criterion (Alg.~\ref{alg:behavior_TS}).
+It (a.1) aggregates all elites using behavior collected from MTMB-ME's evaluations, (a.2) recomputes an archive as if they were from the same behavior space using $N_{task}$ cells, and (a.3) selects the elite of each cell, ignoring that they were evaluated on different tasks.

 This raises multiple issues: (1) the behavior aggregation does not take into account that the behavior is task dependent, and (2) taking the elite of each new cell may favor elites originating from ``easier'' tasks.
 One benefit of this method is that the task selection does not require additional computation, and the bootstrap tournament is of minimal size $N_{task}^2 << N_{budget}$.